 Once the research articles for a subsection are determined, a subset of the author group will rate each article with a level of evidence (LOE) number.
-1,10 The LOE ratings are determined by both study design and the validity of an individual research study.
-The LOE ratings range from 1 (ie, good-quality, patient-oriented evidence) to 3 (ie, other evidence), as operationally defined by Strength of Recommendation Taxonomy (SORT).^{1,11} During the evidence review process, authors individually rate each article.
-If the article is rated the same LOE number by 2 authors, consensus has been reached.
-If a conflict in LOE ratings exists (ie, authors individually rated the article differently) or if an author feels that the publication needs to be discussed, a third author independently rates the article, followed by discussion until consensus is met.
+The LOE ratings are determined by both study design and the validity of an individual research study.
+The LOE ratings range from 1 (i.e., good quality patient-oriented evidence) to 3 (i.e., other evidence), as operationally defined by SORT.
+During the evidence review process, authors individually rate each article.
+If the article is rated the same LOE number by two authors, consensus has been reached.
+If there is a conflict in LOE ratings (i.e., authors individually rated the article differently) or if an author feels that the publication needs to be discussed, a third author independently rates the article, followed by discussion until consensus is met.
 The LOE for each piece of evidence is included within the reference list of the position statement.

-Evidence Review and Synthesis Section
+Evidence Review & Synthesis Section

-Upon identification of all relevant evidence, the author group begins writing the evidence review and synthesis section of the position statement.
+Upon identification of all relevant evidence, the author group begins writing the Evidence Review and Synthesis section of the position statement.
 Small groups of authors write each subsection and report to the full author group on how the task was accomplished.
-The goal of the first synthesis of evidence is to provide a basis to create recommendations.
-The evidence review and synthesis section provides context and rationale to the recommendations provided in the same named subsection.
+The goal of the first synthesis of evidence is to provide a basis to create resommendations.
+The Evidence Review and Synthesis section provides context and rationale to the recommendations provided in the same named subsection.
 The use of all evidence captured by the search is included when writing this section to minimize bias and provide a balanced view of the evidence on the subsection topic.
 If contrasting evidence gathered during the search strategy exists, it should be presented transparently in this section.
 However, this is not an exhaustive review of individual pieces of evidence; therefore, the authors should typically focus on publications with higher LOE ratings or practical relevance.